ChrisWang13/MyTinyGit/README.md

 $ git update-ref refs/heads/master 1a410efbd13591db07496601ebc7a059dd55cfe9
 ```

+### `gitlet merge`
+1. Difference between a tree and a graph: Tree has root, therefore transverse from root to
+get to any node; Graph has paths.
+Start from a random node and dfs or bfs all the way with
+distance v.
+2. Find LCA (lowest(Regard to commit tree root: Initial commit) / latest common ancestor) for any two commits object.

 ### Refractor (2023.1.23 Update)
 1. In `Staging` class, refractor storeBlobs from `List` that store `Blob` object to HashMap